AdvancedRx Project Plan · Updated 2026-06-11

 Fails when

-SF auth expires / scope reverted; SF returns 4xx → Scope_Catch_Failure → DLQ + SQL SalesforceStatus='Failed'
+SF auth expires / secret rotated without refresh / login-IP blocked / scope reverted; SF returns 4xx → Scope_Catch_Failure → DLQ + SQL SalesforceStatus='Failed'

 Reference: azure-integration.md "What Azure creates" + "Failure handling"